.github/workflows/test.yml

 GitLab CI

 The same manual approach works in GitLab CI.
-You need a shell executor with Docker installed — k3s requires host-level access that isn't available inside a standard Docker-in-Docker container:
+You need a shell executor with Docker installed:

 integration-tests: